 1856: Appointed as an assistant surgeon at Royal Infirmity

-1857: Observation on blood clotting mechanism
+1857: Observation of the blood clotting mechanism

 1860: Become a professor of Surgery at the Glasgow Royal Infirmity